-Prerequisite: KIN 17 with a minimum grade of C
+Prereauisite: KIN 17 with a minimum arade of C

-SPORT PSYCHOLOGY KIN 24
+KIN 24 SPORT PSYCHOLOGY

 A formal introduction to the study of sport psychology focusing upon both the psychological factors that influence participation in sport and exercise and the psychological effects derived from that participation.
 Emphasis on understanding the psychological processes involved in human performance, models of intervention that can enhance and improve learning and performance conditions, and the strategies which can elicit and influence favorable psychological perceptions and outcomes.